daniel-baggerman/dance-request-app/docs/TECHNICAL_DOCUMENTATION.md

 ### Design Principles

 - **Mobile-First**: Optimized for phone screens with touch-friendly UI
-- **Real-Time Ready**: Prepared for Firebase Firestore real-time updates
+- **Real-Time**: Firebase Firestore with live data synchronization across clients
 - **Component Isolation**: Each component is self-contained with minimal dependencies
-- **Reactive State**: Uses Vue 3's Composition API with reactive refs
+- **Reactive State**: Uses Vue 3's Composition API with reactive refs and composables
+- **Service Layer**: Firebase operations abstracted into dedicated service modules
 - **Inline Styling**: Currently uses inline styles for rapid prototyping (to be migrated to Tailwind utility classes)

 ---